Museums & Heritage Sites - History of Canada

 | British Columbia || Alberta || Saskatchewan || Yukon || Northwest Territories || Manitoba || Ontario || Quebec || New Brunswick || P.E.I. || Nova Scotia || Newfoundland |

-The history of Canada is best told through the eyes of the many national, provincial and territorial museums, historic sites, heritage buildings and parks.
+History of Canada is best told through the eyes of the many national, provincial, territorial and community museums, historic sites, heritage buildings and heritage parks.
 Every province and territory in Canada maintains a good selection of museums, heritage and historical sites.
+Most communities will have a local museum telling the stories of their history as well.

 Some of Canada's historic parks operate seasonally with the peak months of operation occurring during the months of May to late September for summer sites and November to early April for northern winter sites.